wzulfikar/lifelog/programming/php/Laravel Schedule Tester.md

 - Register above command in `app/Console/Kernel.php` and call it by putting below snippet inside `schedule` method of the `Kernel.php` file `$schedule->command('schedule:test')->everyMinute();`

+- Execute `php artisan schedule:run` and see check your log